 We know from Acts 17 that Paul has success in converting a few Jews and many pagans while in Thessalonica, this success caused the leaders to unite against Paul and run him out of town.
 He is most likely writing back to them a short time later.
 Paul had to leave town quickly and left his young congregation without leadership or instruction.
 His purpose in writing is to encourage them.
 Thus, unlike Paul’s other letters this letter is more pastoral.
 It has a “you are doing a good job keep it up” sense as opposed to a “this is the mistake you need to fix” sense.
 Being the earliest writing it offers some unique clues to early Christianity.

 This is the great history and tradition of the Church.
-Today, we read the bible and debate the meaning of verses of scripture.
-Reading the bible is important and debating the meaning of scripture can helpful but until the last 100 years or so most of the western world was illiterate.
+Today, we read the Bible and debate the meaning of verses of scripture.
+Reading the Bible is important and debating the meaning of scripture can be helpful but until the last 100 years or so most of the western world was illiterate.
 Today, about half the world remains illiterate.
 How does one pass on the truth of faith without altering it?
-This is what the work of the Church has been for 2,000 years and still is.
-Tradition and Sacraments are its tools Baptism teaches the trinity, confirmation insures every convert is known to the Bishop, Marriage teaches the trinity (husband and wife become one flesh and produce a new creation mirrors Father, Son and Holy Spirit), confession teaches repentance, the anointing of the sick teaches are utter and total dependence on God, and most importantly the Eucharist, the summit of the Christian faith, imparts the incarnation, life, death and resurrection of the Lord.
+This is what the work of the Church has been for 2,000 years.
+Tradition and Sacraments are its tools.
+Baptism teaches the Trinity, confirmation ensures every convert is known to the Bishop, Marriage teaches the Trinity (husband and wife become one flesh and produce a new creation mirrors Father, Son and Holy Spirit), confession teaches repentance, the anointing of the sick teaches our utter and total dependence on God, and most importantly the Eucharist, the summit of the Christian faith, imparts the incarnation, life, death and resurrection of the Lord.

 The Mass is tradition, established at the Last Supper in the upper room, we see it reenacted on the road to Emmaus, we see Paul tell us of it, and find it recorded as early as the first century in a work called “the didache” and again in the early 100’s in the First Apology of Justyn Martyr.
 From the beginning the scriptures were read at Mass.
 Every mass has a reading from the Old Testament, from the Psalms, from the New Testament and from one of four Gospels.
 An illiterate world learned the Gospel because Jesus established the tradition of having it read and explained to them at Mass.